GilOliveira/schemadotorg/README.md

 Review and document patterns provide by Google https://developers.google.com/search/docs/advanced/structured-data/intro-structured-data

+Drush
+- Documentation/test script
+- What happens when you delete an entity with existing content.

 Add help to types and properties reports.
 - Help text will better define the functionality.
 - Note Schema.org version.